 Geoscience BC’s TREK geophysical survey project was initiated in 2013 to collect new, high-quality detailed data in central BC.
 The final dataset, which includes purchased geophysical data, provides explorers with high-resolution airborne magnetic data for BC’s Central Interior.

 The TREK program covered a 24,000 km2 area in BC’s central Interior Plateau from Anahim Lake in the west, Vanderhoof in the north and Williams Lake in the east.
-The Blackwater Gold Project is located in the centre of the program area, about 160 kilometres southwest of Prince George.
+The Blackwater Gold Project is located in the centre of the program area, about 160 km southwest of Prince George.

 How was the data collected?